Invisalign vs Veneers

 Invisalign is able to address different types of malocclusion such as underbite, crossbite, overbite, open bite, crooked teeth, and gapped teeth.
 Unlike dental veneers which simply conceal the orthodontic issue, Invisalign will physically correct these issues providing patients with a natural and brand new smile after they’re done with treatment.

-In certain cases in patients with severe malocclusion, they may be unsuitable for dental veneers.
-As such, orthodontic solutions such as Invisalign treatment may be the only way for patients to achieve their desired results.
+Dental veneers can only correct mild misalignments in teeth .
+As such, orthodontic solutions such as Invisalign treatment may be the only way for patients with moderate or severe malocclusion to achieve their desired results.

 Patients who decide to proceed with Invisalign treatment will not need to fill down their teeth in order to proceed with treatment, unlike dental veneers.
 However, some patients may require some filing between their teeth to create some space between teeth to move before starting Invisalign treatment, this process is known as IPR or Interproximal Reduction.
 IPR is often required when patients have crowded teeth.
-The IPR process will not permanently compromise natural teeth unlike the filing process done for dental veneers.
+The IPR process will not permanently compromise natural teeth unlike the filing process done for dental veneers, as the amount of enamel reduced to create space is very little as will not affect the protective functions of enamel.

 The final results from Invisalign treatment are permanent and can last a lifetime, unlike dental veneers which have a ‘lifespan’ of about 15 years on average.
 However, patients who have undergone Invisalign treatment will require a retainer to hold their newly shifted teeth in place after completing the treatment to allow their teeth to permanently fuse into their new position.